by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 ### Compatibility Note

 > **CUDA 11.3 Compatibility**:
-> CUDA has **backward compatibility**, meaning applications built with CUDA 11.3 can run on newer GPUs, such as the **RTX 3070** and other models released in or after **2023**, **as long as the installed driver supports CUDA 11.3**.
+> CUDA has **backward compatibility**, meaning applications built with CUDA 11.3 can run on newer GPUs, such as the **RTX 3070** and other models released in or after **2023**, as long as the installed driver supports CUDA 11.3.
 > However, newer GPUs—such as the **RTX 40 series** or **Blackwell architecture**—may benefit from optimizations available in more recent CUDA Toolkit versions.
-While CUDA 11.3 can still function on these GPUs, it may not deliver optimal performance or utilize all hardware features.
+> While CUDA 11.3 can still function on these GPUs, it may not deliver optimal performance or utilize all hardware features.
+> Additionally, **CUDA 11.8** offers improved memory management and allocation strategies, which may help mitigate GPU memory issues observed in some Docker environments.

 ---